-We clearly went through a lot of Romania and unfortunately there were very few, almost no high ways and we was stuck behind trucks that were slowing us way down all the time.
-Because of this terrible road experience we did not have enough time to visit Dracula’s grave and we headed straight to our place for the night and continued to our holiday destination so we’ll be on time at our hotels check up.
+We clearly went through a lot of Romania and unfortunately, there were very few, almost no high ways.
+Therefore, we were stuck behind trucks that were slowing us way down all the time.
+Because of this terrible road experience, we did not have enough time to visit Dracula’s grave and we headed straight to our place for the night.
+We had to také some rest so we could continue to our holiday destination and be on time at our hotel’s check up.

-So on our way back we had full program for one day – we wanted to visit both of attractions we planed and stay the night in Romania as well.
+So on our way back, we had a full program for one day.
+We wanted to visit both of the attractions we planed before and stay the night in Romania as well.

-I once saw this documentary explaining why legend of vampires came from countries like Romania or Bulgaria.
-I don’t remember the dates or name of the plague but to explain it simply, somehow dead people were not actually dead and they were waking up in their graves and dying horrible death, so to prevent this you had to imply them with a stick to make sure they are actually dead.
-I guess not everyone was familiar with this.
-Also they were making very shallow graves for their dead so when the float came and brought up the dead implied with the stick – obviously people freak and the legends begun.
+I once saw this documentary explaining why the legend of vampires came from countries like Romania or Bulgaria.
+I don’t remember the dates or name of the plague but to explain it simply.
+Somehow dead people were not actually dead and they were waking up in their graves and dying a horrible death.
+People found out.

 There’s a bunch of articles about Vlad and his life if you’re curious for more.

 We had all of the directions in our GPS so it was easy to find the place while we were in a car.
-Turns out the grave of Vlad – Comana Monastery is in the middle of lake on a small island.
-What surprised me the most was the lack of people, I assumed we would just follow other tourist and won’t have to do such search on our own.
+Turns out the grave of Vlad – Comana Monastery is in the middle of a lake on a small island.
+What surprised me the most was the lack of people.
+I assumed we would just follow other tourists and won’t have to do such a search on our own.

 What was most fascinating for me was the strange feeling of this place AND (!!) there were satanic looking symbols all over the holly pictures and walls painted with deep dark reddish color.